microsoft/mixed-reality-extension-sdk/design/animation.md

 Network Messaging
 ------------------

-1. Modify `create-asset` for creating animations.
+1. Modify `create-asset` for creating animation data.
-2. Modify `asset-loaded` for getting animation creation results back.
+2. Modify `asset-loaded` for getting animation data creation results back.
-3. Modify `object-spawned` to include animation instances in prefabs/library actors.
+3. Modify `object-spawned` to include animations in prefabs/library actors.
-4. New message `create-animinstance`, sent when an animation is bound to actors/materials.
+4. Modify `create-animation`, sent when an animation is bound to actors/materials.
-5. New message `animinstance-update`, sent when unpredictable animation instance properties are patched, i.e. properties other than `time`.
-This includes `isPlaying`, which is set by `play()` and `pause()`.
+5. New message `animation-update`, sent when unpredictable animation instance properties are patched, i.e. properties other than `time`.
+This includes `weight`, which is set by `play()` and `pause()`.

-`AnimationInstance.finished` might not require a round trip if a server-side timer can be used.
+`Animation.finished` might not require a round trip if a server-side timer can be used.
 Perhaps this server-side timer could also be used for "animation events"?

 Synchronization Concerns
 --------------------------

-The session needs to track animation instances (`create-animinstance`) and update them when patched (`animinstance-update`).
+The session needs to track animations (`create-animation`) and update them when patched (`animation-update`).

-The session needs to know what time the animation was started, so it can give late joiners the correct `AnimationInstance.time` value.
+The session needs to know what time the animation was started, so it can give late joiners the correct `Animation.time` value.

 Unity Concerns
 ---------------